-Plus, with the perfect amount of padding, it will give you the desired amount of lift and support (no matter what your breast size may be).
+Plus, with the perfect amount of padding, it will give you the desired amount of lift and support (no matter what your breast size maybe).

 Big breasts or small, everyone is comfortable in the Multi-Way Bra, which comes in sizes A to DDD.
-You’ll also be happy knowing there are 8 colors to choose from, including the basics: black, gray, nude, and white.
+You’ll also be happy knowing there are eight colors to choose from, including the basics: black, gray, nude, and white.
 It comes in a gorgeous vintage rose, too.

 The Maidenform Women’s Comfort Devotion Demi Underwire Bra is hands down the most comfortable bra out there.
 It’s so comfortable; you can actually sleep in it.

 With a moderate amount of coverage and decent support, this bra can be worn by anyone up to the DD cup sizes.
 Women with smaller breasts especially love the support this demi bra offers.

 If comfort is your main goal, you really can’t do better than this.
 When ladies say that an underwire bra is so soft and comfortable enough to sleep in, you know they’re not messing around.
 And, although it has a simple design, it’s still the right amount of sexy.
 The best part is, there are over 20 colors and designs to choose from including lilac and floral.